Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Sensitivity Analysis

 \subsubsection{MAF}

+In addition to EMCEE and GP, we employ Masked Autoregressive Flows (MAF) to constrain $H_0$ from CC data.
+MAF can represent non-Gaussian posteriors for $H_0$ and other cosmological parameters, while remaining fully normalized and straightforward to sample.
+In this paper we first train the MAF on simulated $H(z)$ data.
+After training, we input the CC dataset in Table~\ref{tab:cc_data} into the network to obtain samples from the learned conditional posterior $P(\bm{\theta} \mid \bm{H}_{\rm CC})$, and we then infer the posterior summary of $H_0$.
+We now briefly review the MAF method and then describe how we train and apply it in this work.

-The Hubble constant $\mathrm{H}_0$ can be estimated using CC data through neural networks.
-A reliable neural network estimator should balance both flexibility and tractability.
-Two families that embody both properties are autoregressive models \citep{2016arXiv160502226U} and normalizing flows \citep{articleRezende}.
-In this study, we use MAF, proposed by \citet{2017arXiv170507057P}, to estimate $\mathrm{H}_0$ from CC data.
-MAF encompasses both autoregressive models and normalizing flows.
-It stacks multiple Masked Autoencoders for Distribution Estimation (MADE) \citep{2015arXiv150203509G} in a normalizing flow to estimate parameters.
+MAF encompasses both autoregressive models and normalizing flows, which are widely used for neural density estimation and offer a good balance between flexibility and tractability.
+Concretely, it stacks multiple Masked Autoencoders for Distribution Estimation (MADE) \citep{2015arXiv150203509G} in a normalizing flow to estimate parameters.
 Compared to the original MADE, MAF provides greater flexibility while maintaining tractability \citep{2017arXiv170507057P}.

 MADE is a type of autoregressive model.
 To estimate the joint density $p(\bm{x})$, where $\bm{x}$ is a D-dimensional vector, $p(\bm{x})$ can be decomposed using the chain rule of probability: